 In most cases, leg pain is caused by general wear and tear of the bones, joints, and ligaments in your leg.
 But problems with your back can also lead to leg pain.
-Our ortho providers, Michael Hennessy, M.D., Robert Viere, M.D., Andrew Park, M.D., Chester Donnally, M.D., and Heidi Lee, M.D. at Texas Spine Consultants, LLP in Addison, Texas, is an orthopedic spine expert who can determine if your leg pain is related to an issue in your back or spine and provide treatment that helps you get relief.
+Our ortho providers, Michael Hennessy, M.D., Robert Viere, M.D., Andrew Park, M.D., Chester Donnally, M.D., and Heidi Lee, M.D. at Texas Spine Consultants, LLP in Addison, Texas, are orthopedic spine experts who can determine if your leg pain is related to an issue in your back or spine and provide treatment that helps you get relief.
 For management of your leg pain, call the office today or schedule an appointment using the online booking tool.

 Leg pain most often results from an injury or condition in your leg.
 But back conditions can also generate pain that goes to your leg.